-Understanding the level of public interest, we want to publish as much of the report as we can.
+Understanding the level of public interest, we have published as much of the report as we can.
 However, we also have a duty of care to the people who contributed evidence to our investigation, and a responsibility to be compliant with all relevant data protection legislation.
-Therefore, we may need to redact some identifying details.

 That the applicant suggested to others that a former councillor should be “taken out and shot” because he failed to attend a panel meeting owing to his dementia.